-10 Euro-Mediterranean Agreement establishing an Association between the European Community and its Member States, of the one part, and the People's Democratic Republic of Algeria, of the other part, OJ L 265, 10.10.2005, p.
+&lt;sup>11 Euro-Mediterranean Agreement establishing an Association between the European Community and its Member States, of the one part, and the People's Democratic Republic of Algeria, of the other part, OJ L 265, 10.10.2005, p.
 1-228

-- (7) Notwithstanding this, the draft agreement appears to be largely inspired by the system established by the Hague Conventions and by the EU legislation adopted on the same matters. - (8) Most of the matters to be dealt with in the draft agreement between France and Algeria affect the EU acquis.
+- (7) Notwithstanding this, the draft agreement appears to be largely inspired by the system established by the Hague Conventions and by the EU legislation adopted on the same matters. - (8) Most of the matters to be dealt with in the draft agreement between France and Algeria affect the EU acquis, in particular the EU legislation concerning family law matters.
 Consequently, the matters covered by such international commitments fall within the Union's exclusive external competence.
-Member States may negotiate, or enter into, such commitments only if empowered to do so by the Union in accordance with Article 2(1) of the Treaty on the Functioning of the European Union (TFEU) in conjunction with the substantive legal basis of Article 81(2) TFEU. - (9) Due to the EU competence on most of the matters, France should regularly report to the Commission on the conduct of negotiations.
+Member States may negotiate, or enter into, such commitments only if empowered to do so by the Union in accordance with Article 2(1) of the Treaty on the Functioning of the European Union (TFEU) in conjunction with the substantive legal basis of Article 81(3) TFEU. - (9) Due to the EU competence on most of the matters, France should regularly report to the Commission on the conduct of negotiations.
 Both France and the Commission will keep the Working Party on Civil Law Matters informed on developments on a regular basis. - (10) There are no indications that the future agreement would necessarily negatively affect the acquis.
 It is appropriate, however, to provide for directives of negotiation ensuring to minimize the risk of such negative effects.

-HAVE ADOPTED THIS DECISION:
+HAS ADOPTED THIS DECISION:

-France is hereby empowered to negotiate an agreement with Algeria on matters related to judicial cooperation in civil matters, provided that the following negotiating guidelines are followed:
+France is hereby empowered to negotiate an agreement with Algeria on matters related to judicial cooperation in civil matters related to family law, provided that the following negotiating guidelines are followed:

-- inform Algeria that the European Commission shall take part in the negotiations as an observer and will be informed of any progress and results achieved during the various stages of the negotiations; - encourage Algeria to consider accession to the core Conventions developed by the Hague Conference on Private International Law and start a serious analysis of the reasons which has prevented Algeria to do so for the time being; - inform Algeria that, after the conclusion of negotiations, an authorisation from the European Parliament and the Council of the European Union is required before the Parties are allowed to conclude the agreement; - inform Algeria that the authorisation from the European Parliament and the Council of the European Union to conclude the agreement, following a proposal from the Commission, may provide that the agreement may have a limited validity in time (for instance, five years) and may have to be reconsidered afterwards; - insert a provision to the effect that the decisions recognised in France under this agreement cannot subsequently circulate in other EU Member States; - ensure that the provisions concerning the right to refuse the service of documents are aligned with the provisions of Article 12(3) of the Service of Documents recast inform Algeria that, depending on the development of negotiations, other negotiating directives may be needed in due course.

-Regulation,11 meaning the addressee may refuse service of documents either at the time of service or within two weeks of the time of service;
+- inform Algeria that the European Commission shall take part in the negotiations as an observer and will be informed of any progress and results achieved during the various stages of the negotiations; - encourage Algeria to consider accession to the core Conventions concerning family law matters developed by the Hague Conference on Private International Law and start a serious analysis of the reasons which has prevented Algeria to do so for the time being; - inform Algeria that, after the conclusion of negotiations, an authorisation from the Council of the European Union is required before the Parties are allowed to conclude the agreement; - inform Algeria that the authorisation from the Council of the European Union to conclude the agreement, following a proposal from the Commission, may provide that the agreement may have a limited validity in time (for instance, five years) and may have to be reconsidered afterwards; - insert a provision to the effect that the decisions recognised in France under this agreement cannot subsequently circulate in other EU Member States; - ensure that the provisions concerning the right to refuse the service of documents are aligned with the provisions of Article 12(3) of the Service of Documents recast Regulation, meaning the addressee may refuse service of documents either at the time of service or within two weeks of the time of service;